TycheSoftwares/woocommerce-delivery-notes/woocommerce-delivery-notes/readme.txt

 == Changelog ==

+= 4.6.2 (11.12.2020) =

+Fix :- Strings of Bulk Printing options were not getting translated.
+This is fixed now.
+Props to @pomegranate Fix :- Finnish language locale name was incorrect.
+This is fixed now.
+Fix :- Custom fields on WooCommerce product page from Product Input Fields for WooCommerce plugin were not coming in the invoice.
+This is fixed now.
+Fix :- The BULK printing options of WooCommerce DYMO Print (PRO version) stopped working after installing our Print invoices plugin.
+This has been fixed.
+Props to @pepbc
+Tweak :- In FAQ page changed the code snippet to add the products image in the invoice.

 = 4.6.1 (23.10.2020) =

 * Fix :- Tracker cron event was not running properly which is fixed now.